 - Pupils enjoy a rich and varied curriculum including weekly Spanish and Music lessons, themed enrichment weeks, gardening, chess, spelling events, residential journeys including funded trips to our partner school in Spain, university trips, and use of technology to enhance learning.
 Our music curriculum is a strength, with visits from and to orchestras and musical performances. - Pupils are encouraged to participate in a range of community events to develop their understanding of community cohesion and collaborative working.
 Pupils have strength of voice through the school and class councils.
 They have recorded a number of successful actions including visits to our partner schools, learning walks, working with the local council to improve safety outside the school, and undertaken successful school charity fundraisers. - Provision for SMSC is embedded as an aspect of learning that is present in lessons and behaviour in school.
-Our curriculum design allows for pupils to constantly share and reflect on their own experiences, have a strong understanding of the difference between right and wrong supported by a variety of ongoing activities including class councils, debate clubs, peer mediation and a comprehensive PSHCE curriculum.
+Our curriculum design allows for pupils to constantly share and reflect on their own experiences, have a strong understanding of the difference between right and wrong supported by a variety of ongoing activities including class councils, debate clubs, peer mediation and a comprehensive PSHE curriculum.
 High profile school council elections, links with local councillors and enterprise activities and fairs including 'work week' and 'enterprise week' ensure that pupils are fully involved and engaged in the values of the school and wider British society.
-Creative holiday homework projects and a creative approach to the delivery of the core curriculum ensure pupils benefit from a variety of opportunities to develop their own talents and interests.
+Creative holiday homework projects and a creative approach to the delivery of the core curriculum ensure pupils benefit from a variety of opportunities to develop their own talents and interests. - As part of our core enrichment offer, a number of healthy living and growing projects including a gold award winning flower and vegetable garden, ensure pupils understand sustainable living and learn how to stay healthy.
+All children in KS2 undertake cycling lessons with the aim of leaving primary school with competent cycling proficiency.
+Children have chess lessons in order to build skills of negotiation, compromise and concentration.